seirin16/Gemma3N_Finetune/README.md

 # Gemma-3N Fine-Tuning for Multimodal Phishing Detection

-This repository contains a Google Colab notebook for fine-tuning the Gemma-3N model (specifically the `unsloth/gemma-3n-e4b-it` variant) for multimodal phishing website detection.
-The notebook demonstrates how to adapt a vision-language model (VLM) using parameter-efficient techniques like **LoRA (Low-Rank Adaptation)** via the **Unsloth** library.
-The model is trained on a balanced dataset of 5,000 samples (2,500 phishing and 2,500 legitimate websites), incorporating URLs, truncated HTML extracts, and screenshots as inputs.
+This repository contains Google Colab notebooks for fine-tuning and evaluating the Gemma-3N model (specifically the `unsloth/gemma-3n-e4b-it` variant) for multimodal phishing website detection.
+The project demonstrates how to adapt a vision-language model (VLM) using parameter-efficient techniques like **LoRA (Low-Rank Adaptation)** via the **Unsloth** library.

 The goal is to enhance the model's ability to classify websites as "Phishing" or "Legitimate" by integrating textual and visual cues, achieving significant improvements in recall and F1-score compared to zero-shot performance.
 This work is part of a research study on extending benchmarks for multimodal LLMs in cybersecurity.